 An alternative, which uses the advantages of pure silica core and has high numerical aperture version, is Hard Plastic [polymer] Clad Silica (HPCS) fiber.
 They are available for use in both UV and VIS/NIR spectral regions, dependant primarily on the OH levels in the silica used as the core.
-The spectral behavior and mechanical reliability of this fiber type are presented below along with a review of their advantages and liabilities as compared to all silica optical fibers.
+The spectral behavior and mechanical reliability of this fiber type, especially for the newly formulated low index cladding which yields high NA fibers, are presented below along with a review of their advantages and liabilities as compared to all silica optical fibers.